tkirschenheiter/example/README.md

 Open both all the java files within a project.
 Use relative path of files from src folder if you add more.
 Description on how inside program.
 Run program.

+Output:
+Images of console from print statements in program.

 Dependencies:
 Java 8